-The American Library Association celebrates the Banned Book week 2018 between September 23 to 29 this year.
+The American Library Association celebrates the Banned Book week 2018 between September 23 to 29.
 Of course everyone knows that, it has been the talk of the book blogger world for the past few weeks.
 Why am I, someone who doesn’t live in the USA , posting about it, right?

 I am an Indian, who lives at Dubai and I think banning books are more relevant to me than anyone else.
 In India books get banned for the weirdest reasons and as a country that has just decriminalized same sex relationship mere days ago, it may not be really surprising.
 More often than not, random books get challenged for religious reason, so much for being a secular country.